sourcegraph/about/blogposts/sourcegraph-the-best-way-to-read-code-just-got-better.md

 [![](https://cdn-images-1.medium.com/max/1000/1*e31UMNeXH2iZjneS2bbUkg.png)](https://sourcegraph.com/github.com/golang/go/-/blob/src/net/http/request.go#L690)Find refs.

-There’s a new quick-launch bar that lets you jump to any symbol or file faster than you can say “global graph of code.”
+there's a new quick-launch bar that lets you jump to any symbol or file faster than you can say “global graph of code.”
 Activate it by clicking “Search” in the upper-right corner or just by typing “/” on any page.

 ![1*kqiD7GzlN5OIrZpjYvNiEQ](//images.contentful.com/le3mxztn6yoo/5gZ2HHuMMMuKgO0muUoWE2/dace479f83af5083e4cd5d8ac1e026ad/1_kqiD7GzlN5OIrZpjYvNiEQ.png)